akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 84: Wednesday May 19, 2021

+**Pomodoros Completed**: 6

+**Today's Progress**: Continue work on Lesson 5 practice problems

+**My Feelings**: Once again spent a full hour looking at one concept I didn't understand (problem 7) and reading through some forum posts but felt good digging in until I couldn't any more, then moving on.
+I have a good flow going this week.

 ### Day 83: Tuesday May 18, 2021

 **Pomodoros Completed**: 7